 Click Bombing Bots

-I have no reason to doubt that there are valid cases of blocked AdSense account due to click fraud caused by others.
+I have no reason to doubt that there are valid cases of blocked AdSense accounts due to click fraud caused by others.
 Still, I believe that in most cases, it is more complex than just a competitor visiting your site and click-bombing your AdSense ads.

-If you want to use an extra layer of protection, then please go ahead using Click Fraud Protection as implemented in Advanced Ads Pro.
+If you want to use an extra layer of protection, please go ahead using Click Fraud Protection as implemented in Advanced Ads Pro.